rustyrussell/bolts/12-offer-encoding.md

     - MUST use the final `onionmsg_path` `point` in the first `blinded_path` as the `node_id`.
   - if `signature` is present, but is not a valid signature using `node_id` as described in [Signature Calculation](#signature-calculation):
     - MUST NOT respond to the offer.
-  - SHOULD gain user consent for recurring payments.
-  - SHOULD allow user to view and cancel recurring payments.
   - if it uses `amount` to provide the user with a cost estimate:
     - MUST warn user if amount of actual invoice differs significantly from that expectation.